+To help agile teams to effectively utilize this framework, a Trello Power-Up will implemented based on this framework.
+This Power-Up is the result of a detailed examining the literature and interviewing with UX experts who are working in agile teams.

 Objectives and Research Questions

 The main aim of this study is to assist agile teams in conducting UX methods in an optimal manner.
 This is done by optimizing the effort required for conducting UX methods for specific user stories and identifying the most appropriate UX method to discover and validate these user stories.
-To achieve that, we intend to design a framework that can assist agile teams in determining the worthiness of conducting a UX experiment for each user story.
+To achieve that, we designed a framework that can assist agile teams in determining the worthiness of conducting a UX experiment for each user story.
 Thus, this study aims to answer the following research questions:

 RQ1: How can agile teams decide which user stories are worth validating from a UX perspective?